Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Learning tools and resources

-Alberta Education has developed online professional learning tools to support teachers and students.
+There are several online professional learning tools available to support teachers and students.

 - Guiding Voices: A Curriculum Development Tool for Inclusion of First Nations, Métis and Inuit perspectives – a holistic development and evaluation tool developed to ensure appropriateness, accuracy and authenticity of First Nations, Métis and Inuit perspectives and content in curriculum.

 - Walking Together: First Nations, Métis and Inuit Perspectives in Curriculum – resource for teachers to deepen their understandings of First Nations, Métis and Inuit ways of knowing and perspectives.

 - Empowering the Spirit and Education Resources to Support Reconciliation – developed by the Alberta Regional Professional Development Consortia.
 Provides support for all levels within school jurisdictions to increase awareness, understanding and application of First Nations, Métis and Inuit histories, perspectives and ways of knowing for the purpose of implementing Treaty and residential schools education.

 For parents and students

 - My Child’s Learning: A Parent Resource – information on Alberta’s curriculum, related information for the educational choices for your child, and preparing your child for transitions.

 - Safe and Caring Schools – a whole-school approach that describes how students, parents and school authorities have responsibilities for ensuring welcoming, caring, respectful and safe learning environments that respect diversity, nurture a sense of belonging and a positive sense of self.

 - Diverse Learners – includes students who are gifted, have medical conditions or learning disabilities.
 Educating students with special education needs in inclusive settings is the first placement option to be considered by school authorities in consultation with parents, and when appropriate, the students.

 - Indigenous Peoples: Career, Learning and Work – information and resources for career planning, post-secondary education, and bursaries and scholarships available for Indigenous peoples.